 My child goes to regular elementary school.
 She struggles with Dyslexia and Anxiety, but not enough to warrant going to a special school or class.
 Her class like most, function on a consequence basis.
 You receive a consequence for all things you forgot, didn’t get a good grade on, etc. My daughter lives in constant anxiety and fear of getting punished at school.
 She feels like she can’t get anything right no matter how much she tries.

 My stepson goes to a special elementary school for children with learning disabilities.
-He has Dyslexia .
+He has Dyslexia.
 The school functions on a reward basis for positive touch points.
-Students are rewarded for good behaviour, homework done, good grades, etc. My stepson doesn’t fear going to school.
+Students are rewarded for good behaviour, homework was done, good grades, etc. My stepson doesn’t fear to go to school.
 He makes more efforts to get things right, but no longer spirals when he has a bad day.
-There is always place for improvement.
+There is always a place for improvement.

-It is in my opinion as mother and step-mother that regular schools should model themselves on the reward system used by special needs schools.
-I strongly believe that they would get better response from students and maybe, just maybe lower the drop out numbers.
-I have brought this up with my daughter’s teacher, but has usual, I get the ‘this is the way it’s done.
+It is in my opinion as mother and stepmother that regular schools should model themselves on the reward system used by special needs schools.
+I strongly believe that they would get a better response from students and maybe, just maybe lower the drop out numbers.
+I have brought this up with my daughter’s teacher but has usual, I get the ‘this is the way it’s done.
 I can’t change the rules’.
 Way to think outside the box.
 Way to care about teaching.

 What do you think?